Doc Casey: Early years

 Casey was born in Lawrence, Massachusetts, in 1870.
-He studied dentistry at Baltimore Medical College, but left to play baseball in 1892 for the Pawtucket, Rhode Island baseball team in the New England League.
+He studied dentistry at Baltimore Medical College, but left to play baseball in 1892 for the Pawtucket baseball team in the New England League.
 Casey reportedly earned the nickname "Doc" because he sometimes used his knowledge of dentistry to assist fellow baseball players with their teeth.

 From 1893 to 1894, Casey attended Maryland Agricultural College and played on its baseball team.
-He also continued to play baseball in the New England League, for Lawrence, Massachusetts, in 1893 and Portland, Maine, in 1894.
+He also continued to play baseball in the New England League, for Lawrence, Massachusetts in 1893 and Portland, Maine in 1894.

 Professional baseball career

-Toronto
+Toronto Canucks

 From 1894 to 1898, Casey played for the Toronto Canucks in the Eastern League.
 In 1898, he compiled a .328 batting average with 66 stolen bases, 41 extra base hits, and 123 runs scored in 122 games for Toronto.

-Washington
+Washington Senators

 Casey made his major league debut with the Washington Senators in September 1898.
 He appeared in 28 games for the Senators in 1898, principally as a third baseman, and compiled a .277 batting average with 15 stolen bases.
 The Senators finished in 11th place in 1898 with a 51–101 record.

-Brooklyn
+Brooklyn Superbas

-In April 1899, he was traded by Washington, one of the worst teams in the National League, to the Brooklyn Superbas, one of the best teams in the league.
+In April 1899, Casey was traded from Washington, one of the worst teams in the National League, to the Brooklyn Superbas, one of the best teams in the league.

 Early in the season, Casey drew attention for his defensive play at third base.
 Casey appeared in 143 games and stole 27 bases and helped lead the 1899 Brooklyn club to the National League championship and a 101–47 record.
 Casey ranked second among National League third basemen in 1899 with 23 double plays turned.
 The 1899 Superbas had the two shortest players in the National League in Casey (5', 6") and Wee Willie Keeler (5', 4").

 Casey appeared in only one game for Brooklyn in 1900.
 In May 1900, Sporting Life reported that Casey had been "loaned" by the Brooklyn club to the Detroit Tigers of the newly formed American League.
 Sporting Life reported on the reaction to Casey's departure: "Brooklyn cranks will be sorry to see the little fellow depart, for he came to this city when the club was in a bad way, and did a great deal to bring the championship to the nine, when it looked for a time as if it might not be won because of the injuries to players.
 With [Lave] Cross on the team there was no place for Casey as a matter of course.
 He will be better off with something to do every day than he possibly could be sitting on the bench all the time.
 He isn't the kind of ball player who cares to ornament the bench."